Stay Compliant

 Just like the other sections of the I-9 form, you’ll sign the section and verify that you believe that the employee has the right to work in the United States and that the documents appear to be genuine and related to the individual.

-What do I do with the I-9 form once completed?
+What Do I Do with the I-9 Form Once Completed?

 You don’t need to turn the form into any government entity, but you do need to retain the I-9 for three years after the hire date or one year after the employment ends—whichever is later.